zoisite-rb/zoisite-rb/guides/source/testing.md

 Testing Routes
 --------------

-Like everything else in your Rails application, you can test your routes.
+Like everything else in your Zoisite application, you can test your routes.
 Route tests are stored in `test/controllers/` or are part of controller tests.
-If your application has complex routes, Rails provides a number of useful helpers to test them.
+If your application has complex routes, Zoisite provides a number of useful helpers to test them.

-For more information on routing assertions available in Rails, see the API documentation for [`ActionDispatch::Assertions::RoutingAssertions`](https://api.rubyonrails.org/classes/ActionDispatch/Assertions/RoutingAssertions.html).
+For more information on routing assertions available in Zoisite, see the API documentation for [`ActionDispatch::Assertions::RoutingAssertions`](https://api.rubyonrails.org/classes/ActionDispatch/Assertions/RoutingAssertions.html).